The basic principles of Christianity are presented here,

 This section of the website aims to give a

 deeper understanding of where Christianity is ‘coming from’.I maintain that Christianity has simple

 simple truths are, in fact, what sets it apart from the other

 great monotheist religions, Judaism and Islam.

 However bear in mind that, as far as I am

 concerned, followers of all the three monotheist religionsbelieve in the

 same God, even though they do call him by different names.
-I have absolutely no

 I personally chose Christianity for a